robertwenink/xyz/content/posts/kriging/index.md

 ---

 # Kriging
 Kriging, also known as a form of Gaussian Process Regression {{< cite "Rasmussen2006" >}}, is a particularly popular surrogate modelling technique due to two reasons.
 First, Kriging provides the best linear unbiased prediction (BLUP) when the assumption of Gaussian correlations between data samples holds {{< cite "Sacks1989" >}}.
 Second, Kriging provides an estimation of the mean squared error corresponding to that prediction {{< cite "Forrester2008" >}}.
+Kriging and Gaussian Process Regression are the most popular surrogate models for use in Bayesian optimisation {{< cite "Palar2019" >}}.

 Kriging earns its name from {{< cite "Krige1951;Krige1952-" >}}, who used a precursor method to estimate gold concentrations based on only a few boreholes.
 It was further mathematically developed by {{< cite "Matheron1962-" >}} and has been popularised for use outside the field of geostatistics by {{< cite "Sacks1989-" >}}. {{< cite "Jones2001-" >}} and {{< cite "Forrester2008-" >}} provide a gentle and intuitive introduction to (Ordinary) Kriging, which will be used as the main reference material here.